The Beach House (2019 film): Plot

 By nightfall, the fog covers the area and Randall has become even sicker.
 Emily discovers a police car with a radio inside, and she manages to contact someone.
 The person on the other end asks if "they have been exposed" and tells them to barricade themselves and to not breathe in the fog.
 They break into a house for shelter.
 They find that the water is now a completely different texture.
-When Emily turns on the TV she finds an Emergency Alert System on every channel and a radio broadcast reveals that the microbes, which were preserved in underwater rocks, had been released by global warming.
+When Emily turns on the TV she finds an Emergency Alert System on every channel and a radio broadcast reveals that the microbes, which were preserved in underwater rocks, had been released by global warming and are fatal to all forms of complex life.
 Emily suggests they wait until morning, but Randall is scared of dying.
 Emily goes into the basement, finds oxygen tanks for scuba diving, and concludes they can use them to breathe in safe air.
 She also discovers a horribly mutated person feeding on a corpse.

 Upstairs, Randall vomits a squid-like creature before his eyes also turn white as he succumbs to the infection.
 Emily returns with the scuba gear and discovers Randall, striking him in the head with a scuba tank when he tries to attack her.
 Finding the keys to a car, she drives away but becomes disoriented in the fog and crashes into a tree.
 She stumbles from the car into a tide pool and lies there, breathing in the fog and hallucinating about the microbes in the water.
 The next morning, she lies on the beach, telling herself not to be scared as the infection completes its course.
 A wave engulfs her body, dragging her out to sea.